maxrossi91/moni-align/README.md

 ```
 apptainer build moni.sif docker://rvarki/moni-align:latest
 ```
-2. Run the moni help command
+2. Run the `moni` help command

 ```
 ./moni.sif moni -h
 ```

 ## Building from Source

-1. Currently, building from source only works on Linux machines.
+Currently, building from source only works on Linux machines.

+`moni-align` has the following dependencies:

+- `gcc` tool (version 9.3.0/9.4.0)
+- `cmake`tool (version 3.15 or greater)

+After installing the dependencies, the following steps can be run to build the project.

+1. Run the build steps

 ```
 git clone https://github.com/maxrossi91/moni-align.git